SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 A general restriction on cross-border data transfer originally only concerns the CIIOs under the Cybersecurity Law.
 It provides that personal information and important data generated and collected within the territory of China by CIIOs during the course of their operations should be stored within China.
 If such data needs to be transferred overseas due to business necessity, such transfers should be subject to security assessments according to the relevant regulations jointly issued by the cyberspace authority and other relevant authorities.

-The concept of “critical information infrastructure” is defined in the recently issued Critical Information Infrastructure Security Protection Regulations (the CII Regulations), which just took effect on 1 September 2021, as “important network facilities and information systems of key industries and sectors such as public communications and information services, energy, transportation, water conservancy, finance, public services, E-government and defence technology industry, as well as those network facilities and information systems that once damaged, disabled or having suffered a data leakage, may severely threaten national security, the national economy, people’s livelihood or public interest”.
+The concept of “critical information infrastructure” is defined in the Critical Information Infrastructure Security Protection Regulations (the CII Regulations), which took effect on 1 September 2021, as “important network facilities and information systems of key industries and sectors such as public communications and information services, energy, transportation, water conservancy, finance, public services, E-government and defence technology industry, as well as those network facilities and information systems that once damaged, disabled or having suffered a data leakage, may severely threaten national security, the national economy, people’s livelihood or public interest”.

-The term “personal information”, as further clarified by the PIPL, is defined as “all kinds of information recorded electronically or through other methods related to identified or identifiable natural persons, not including information after being made anonymous.”
+The term “personal information”, as further clarified by the PIPL, is defined as “all kinds of information recorded electronically or through other methods related to identified or identifiable natural persons, not including information after being made anonymous”.

 Additionally and for personal information specifically, as a significant regulatory step ahead of the PRC Cybersecurity Law, the PIPL extends the personal information localisation obligation to cover not only the CIIOs but also personal information processors who process over a certain volume of personal information processed to be further set by the state cyberspace authority (Significant Volume Processors).
+Significant Volume Processors also need to undergo security assessments prior to their personal information cross-border transfer activities.
+Under the Security Assessment Measure, the threshold of becoming a Significant Volume Processor is: (i) where a data processor processes personal information of more than one million data subjects; or (ii) where a data processor has already, cumulatively, exported personal information of more than 100,000 data subjects or sensitive personal information of more than 10,000 data subjects since 1 January of the previous year.

 Type of processors